Create More Living Space Outdoors – Small House Living

 We have a sofa that is an antique.
 I bought it on Facebook Marketplace and drove from Illinois to Ohio to pick it and the matching chair up.
 We recovered it with an outdoor fabric that has held up really well.

-We also have two deconstructed chairs that were wing-back chairs that I also purchased on Facebook Marketplace.
+We also have two deconstructed chairs that were wing-back chairs that I also purchased on Facebook Marketplace for $35.
 We stripped everything off of them and made a new back and cushion also with outdoor fabric.
 They are comfortable and hold up well to the elements.

 Design Details